 Q: Which engines are in working order?
 A: There is a page for the operational locos here.

 Q: Why aren't they all servicable?
 A: Steam engines are expensive to maintain, and after an overhaul they can normally only run for another ten years before the insurance company insists that we dismantle them again to inspect and overhaul the boiler.
 We always have a range of different sized locos available for service to meet our needs.

 Q: When can I see them all running together?
 A: We very rarely do this, since it is very expensive to do so.
 Some of the bigger special events days will have more locos working, but in fact it's not unusual to find four or five locomotives in steam on an ordinary weekend.

 Q: Which is your most famous engine?
 A: A difficult question.
 "Fenchurch" became famous in the late 1950's and early 60's as the oldest locomotive running on British Railways, built in 1872.
 Our other Stroudley Terrier, "Stepney" became famous after the Revd.
 Awdry wrote a book about him, which also featured "Captain Baxter".
 "Stowe" is one of the Southern Railway's famous Schools class locomotives.
 SECR P-Class No.323 has become something of a celebrity, after many decades painted in 'Bluebell Blue' and carrying the name "Bluebell".
-We are also home to the sole survivors of many classes of engines; the only North London Railway loco, the GWR "Dukedog", LBSCR E4, SECR O1, C and H, Southern Q, and the LSWR radial tank, and have projects to reconstruct a Brighton Atlantic and BR 2MT tank.
+We are also home to the sole survivors of many classes of engines; the only North London Railway loco, the GWR "Dukedog", LBSCR E4, SECR O1, C and H, Southern Q, the LSWR radial tank, the only surviving named BR Class 5 (No.73082 "Camelot"), and have projects to reconstruct a Brighton Atlantic and BR 2MT tank.

 Q: Can I get the "Event Guides" in advance of Special Events?
 A: Yes, they are advertised on the relevant Special Events pages when they are available.